tpjoe/SpringBoard/Inferential Statistics/README.md

-This file contain all mini projects from the inferential statistics section.
+This file contains all mini projects from the inferential statistics section.